DM8tyProgrammer/mighty-articles/inheritance-composition.md

 description: Choosing between composition and inheritance is hard.
 Composition and Inheritance are the building blocks of an application structure.
 It is imperative to know when to use which one.
 keywords: inheritance vs composition, object oriented programming, software engineering, inheritance, composition, inheritance in java, inheritance in kotlin
 datePublished: '2019-09-14'
-lastModified: '2019-01-26'
+lastModified: '2019-03-01'
 ---

 With the introduction of OOPs, Inheritance and Composition entered our senses and still confusing us.

-Choosing between Composition and Inheritance is not easy.
+Choosing between _Composition_ and _Inheritance_ is not easy.
 Often, the decision depends upon the information which is not yet there.

 The structure of an application plays an essential role in adding changes.
 Composition and Inheritance are the building blocks of an application structure.
 It is imperative to know when to use which one.

-## Definition
+# Definition

-### Inheritance
+## Inheritance

-_Inheritance_ is a way of reusing code by inheriting the structure from the referred Class.
-The referring Class is called subclass and referred Class is called parent/super/base class.
+_Inheritance_ is a way of reusing code by inheriting the structure from the referred class or Type.
+The referred class is called `parent` or `base` class and the referring class is called `child` or `subclass`.

-_Inheriting the structure_ suggests that Subclass inherits API (public members) of the parent class.
-Subclass can also override the parent class methods or add more methods.
+_Inheriting the structure_ suggests that subclass inherits public members (API) of the parent class.
+A subclass can override or add new behaviour or extend the existing behaviour of the parent class.

 ```kotlin
 // Reference class